 On May 4, 2007, the Company consummated a private placement financing generating gross proceeds of approximately \$3.0 million.
 The financing consisted of the sale of 1,759,307 shares of Series A preferred stock at a price of \$1.70 per share, and warrants representing the right to purchase 1,759,307 shares of common stock at a purchase price of \$0.00001 per underlying share.
 The Series A preferred stock is convertible at a fixed rate into an equivalent number of shares of common stock, subject to adjustment only in the event of stock splits, stock dividends, recapitalizations and similar events that would affect all of stockholders.
 The Series A preferred stock accrues cash dividends at the rate of 7% per annum, payable upon declaration by the board of directors.
-Cumulative unpaid dividends totaled \$33,000 at June 30, 2007.
-The holders of Series A preferred stock are generally entitled to vote together with the holders of common stock, provided that the holders of Series A preferred stock are entitled to separately select one candidate to be considered for nomination to our board of directors.
+Cumulative unpaid dividends totaled \$70,000 at September 30, 2007.
+The holders of Series A preferred stock are generally entitled to vote together with the holders of common stock.
 The Series A preferred stock also has a liquidation preference equal to the original purchase price of the Series A preferred stock plus any accrued but unpaid dividends.

 The warrants are exercisable at any time during the period beginning November 4, 2007 (six months after their issuance) and ending May 4, 2013 (six years after their issuance).
 The exercise price for the warrants varies from \$3.80 to \$5.00 per share, depending on the time of exercise.
 If the exercise date is less than three years after the warrant issuance date, the exercise price shall be \$3.80 per share.
 If the exercise date is at least three years, but less than four years and six months, after the warrant issuance date, the exercise price shall be \$4.35 per share.
 If the exercise date is at least four years and six months after the warrant issuance date, the exercise price shall be \$5.00 per share.
-The number of shares of common stock for which the warrants are exercisable, and the related exercise price per share, are subject to adjustment only in the event of stock splits, stock dividends, recapitalizations and similar events that would affect all stockholders.
+If the exercise date is at least four years and six months after the warrant issuance date, the exercise price shall be \$5.00 per share.
+If the exercise of common stock for which the warrants are exercisable, and the related exercise price per share, are subject to adjustment only in the event of stock splits, stock dividends, recapitalizations and similar events that would affect all stockholders.

 The terms of the financing agreements entered into included the granting of certain registration rights to the original investors and the placement agent in the financing.
 The Company was obligated to file a registration statement no later than 60 days after the closing date of the financing (the "Filing Date").
 The Company filed such registration statement on Form S-3 on June 29, 2007 and, in response to SEC comments, an amended registration on Form S-3 on August 4, 2007.
-The SEC is reviewing the Company's responses to comments regarding the registration statement.
-The Company is now obligated to use reasonable best efforts to cause the registration statement to become effective within six calendar months of the closing date (the "Effectiveness Deadline").
+The registration statement became effective on August 27, 2007.
 Additionally, the Company is required to file such additional amendments and supplements to the registration statement as may be necessary to keep the registration statement current and effective until the earlier of the date when all of the shares covered by the registration statement are sold or the stockholders may sell the shares under Rule 144(k) (the "Effectiveness Period").